 Sally Beamish (b.
 1956) - Home

 Sally Beamish was born in London.
 Initially a viola player, she moved from London to Scotland in 1990 to develop her career as a composer.
-Her music embraces many influences; particularly jazz and Scottish traditional music.
+Her music embraces many influences: particularly jazz and Scottish traditional music.
 The concerto form is a continuing inspiration, and she has written for many soloists, including Tabea Zimmermann, Håkan Hardenberger and Steven Isserlis.

-Her music is performed and broadcast internationally, and since 1999 she has been championed by the BIS label, who have recorded much of her work.
-Recent commissions include a concerto for percussionist Colin Currie, with the Bergen Symphony Orchestra, Scottish and Swedish Chamber Orchestras, and Stanford Lively Arts, California.
-Her string quartet for the Elias Quartet, Reed Stanzas, received its première at the 2011 BBC Proms, and has just won the 2012 RPS award in the Chamber-Scale Composition category.
+Sally’s music is performed and broadcast internationally, and since 1999 she has been championed by the BIS label, who have recorded much of her work.
+Recent commissions include 'Dance Variations': Percussion Concerto No 2, for percussionist Colin Currie, with the Bergen Symphony Orchestra, Scottish and Swedish Chamber Orchestras, and Stanford Lively Arts, California.
+Her string quartet for the Elias Quartet, 'Reed Stanzas', received its premiere at the 2011 BBC Proms, and won a Royal Philharmonic Society Award.